lmribeiro/todoslist/README.md

 ```

 CONFIGURATION
 -------------

 ### Database

-Edit the file `config/db.php` with real data, for example:
+First you must create the database manually, then ddit the file `config/db.php` with real data, for example:

 ```php
 return [